Terminal49/API/docs/In Depth Guides/2-web-hooks.md

 If you would like to verify that the webhook payload has not been tampered with by a 3rd party, then you can perform the same operation on the response body with the webhook secret and confirm that the digests match.

-Below is a basic example of how this might look in a rails application.
+Below is a basic example of how this might look in a Ruby on Rails application.
 ```ruby
 class WebhooksController < ApplicationController
   def receive_tracking_request